GeraldIr/xet/README.md

    - `-w, --wrapper <char>`: Wrap the value with a character (e.g., quotes), also gets stripped in get mode.
    - `-o, --occurences <index or slice>`: Specify which occurrences to modify (string formatted like a list index in python, can be slices).
    - `-e, --end <str>`: Will get appended in the line after value and wrappers, also gets stripped in get mode.
+   - `-p, --padding <int>`: Number of whitespace-padding which gets added after tag and before end.

 #### Add a Line/Column-Based Entry